Working with accountants, bookkeepers and tax agents

 Accountants who aren't certified, chartered, or registered can do basic bookkeeping, tax preparation and general financial management, but you should be aware of their limitations.
 Ensure you do your research and choose an accountant that meets your needs.

-When choosing an accountant consider whether they:
+When choosing a financial professional consider whether they:

 - are experienced in preparing tax returns and financial documents for businesses of a similar size and revenue